vitutiv/adb_over_wifi/README.md

 1 - The phone should be connected to WiFi
 2 - Both computer and phone should be using the same network
+3 - (Optional) If you want to mirror your phone screen, install scrcpy (https://github.com/Genymobile/scrcpy).